 Use pursed-lip and diaphragmatic breathing while you go about a task.

-Exhale when you exert effort.
+Breathe out (exhale) when you exert effort.
 For example, breathe out as you lift up a grocery bag.
 Once you’re holding the bag, breathe in.
 Ask the checker at the supermarket to pack your grocery bags so they are light and easy to carry.

 Concentrate on taking slow, deep breaths.
 If your breathing is shallow, you don’t take in as much air.